-In 2010, Zone 7 took part in a multi-jurisdictional hazard mitigation planning effort organized by the Associated of Bay Area Governments.
-The product of that effort was the Local Hazard Mitigation Plan Taming Natural Disasters.
-The current planning effort serves as an update to that original Plan only for Zone 7 as a single-jurisdiction.
+In 2017, Zone 7 sought to develop a single-jurisdiction Local Hazard Mitigation Plan after taking part in a multi-jurisdictional hazard mitigation planning effort organized by the Association of Bay Area Governments.
+Zone 7 was successful and established its own Hazard Mitigation Plan in 2018.
+The current document serves as an update to that 2018 Plan.